 The UI Extension, Bannock County office

-In cooperation with Bannock County, the University of Idaho employs three Extension faculty; one 4-H/Youth Development Educator, one FCS Educator and one part-time Educator at 40 percent FTE in Horticulture.
-Eat Smart Idaho also has one coordinator supervising the 10 nutrition advisors that teach the program in the area.
-UI employs one half-time Eat Smart Idaho administrative assistant and one evaluation specialist.
+In cooperation with Bannock County, the University of Idaho employs three Extension faculty; one 4-H/Youth Development Educator, one FCS Educator and one part-time Educator at 40 percent FTE in Horticulture and Forages.
+Eat Smart Idaho also has one coordinator supervising the 7 nutrition advisors that teach the program in the area.
+UI employs one half-time Eat Smart Idaho Administrative Assistant and one Evaluation Specialist.

 In cooperation with the University of Idaho, Bannock County employs one full-time Sr. Administrative Assistant – Office Manager, one full-time Administrative Assistant – 4-H Secretary; one half-time Horticultural Service Assistant and one half-time 4-H Service Assistant.
 Clientele receive research-based information through classes, one-on-one contacts, telephone contacts, website resources, office visits, media visibility, and newsletters.